kundan121/wp-custom-payment-gateway/README.md

 # Directions to use
 1. place this code in your active theme's functions.php
 2. You can update the payment gateway details from here https://yourdomain.com/wp-admin/admin.php?page=wc-settings&tab=checkout&section=pay_on_account_gateway
+3. When a user places and order using this payment gateway , order status would be "Payment On Account"